isakovanilu/personal-blog/posts/full-marathon-training/index.md

 ## My Training Approach

+I used the **Runna app** for my training planning, which provided a structured and personalized approach to marathon training.
+The app helped me stay on track with a clear plan tailored to my fitness level and goals.

 ### Training Structure
 - **Base Building**: Started with moderate weekly volume, gradually building long runs
 - **Volume Building**: Increased weekly mileage with progressively longer long runs